-The Pneumatic Tube ─ A unique ride invented by one Joseph J. Stoetzel: air was pumped out of a long, underground tunnel, creating a vacuum; the vacuum then pulled cars full of passengers through the tunnel at breakneck speeds.
+The Pneumatic Tube ─ A unique ride invented by Joseph J. Stoetzel: the air was pumped out of a long, underground tunnel, creating a vacuum; the vacuum then pulled cars full of passengers through the tunnel at breakneck speeds.
 Seventy-five years later, passenger Edna Blank recalled:

 "It was thrilling and scary.
 You got into your car in the above-ground station.
 You were all caged in and in nearly total darkness as you were blown or sucked through the tube by terrific blasts of air ...
 You'd be going so fast ... just when it looked like you were going to crash there was a spooky green light in front of you.
 Then the doors would suddenly burst open.
 Your ride was safely over."Among the crew that built the Pneumatic Tube ride was a young construction man from Kewanee, IL, named Harry C. Baker.
-From this start in the amusement field at Forest Park, Baker would go on to become one of America's top ride and park builders; a partner of legendary coaster designer, John A. Miller, builder of Coney Island's fabled Cyclone (1927).
+From this start in the amusement field at Forest Park, Baker would become one of America's top ride and park builders, a partner of legendary coaster designer John A. Miller, builder of Coney Island's fabled Cyclone (1927).

-Leap the Dips ─ Forest Park's second coaster, a figure “8”, also designed by the Ingersoll Company ran along the Waldheim Cemetery's fence.
+Leap the Dips ─ Forest Park's second coaster, a figure ""8"," also designed by the Ingersoll Company, ran along the Waldheim Cemetery's fence.

 |Leap the Dips|

 This was probably the first installation of this ride, which may have been manufactured locally.
-Before 1909 a second Whirl had been installed at Riverview Sharpshooters Park, a souvenir postcard was issued.
+Before 1909 a second Whirl had been installed at Riverview Sharpshooters Park, and a souvenir postcard was issued.
 On the back was a poem:

 Say!
 Have you heard of the Merry Widow and Whirl?
 The latest invention to please your girl.
 You'll find it at Riverview and Forest Park, You surely must ride on it if you're out for a lark.
-So when you go to those parks with your girl, Don't fail to ride on the Merry Widow Whirl.On the front of the card is a photo of the ride, probably taken at Forest Park; a ticket booth in Forest Park's Art Nouveau style can be seen in the photo.
+So when you go to those parks with your girl, Don't fail to ride on the Merry Widow Whirl.On the front of the card is a photo of the ride, probably taken at Forest Park; a ticket booth in Forest Park's Art Nouveau style can be seen in the picture.

 Bandshell ─ "The Merry Widow Waltz" was probably played more than a few times here.
-Kryl's, Patsy Conway's, Fraser's Highlanders and Thaviu's were among the bands featured the first season.
+Kryl's, Patsy Conway's, Fraser's Highlanders and Thaviu's were among the bands featured in the first season.

 1909 –1914, THE FAST TIMES